 Grooming feathers isn’t too complicated – just time-consuming.
-The most important things to consider involve how to monitor all of the things that feathers hide: tendons and ligaments, lower leg skin, and the coronary band.
-Clipping is optional, and some horses may benefit from a tidy lower leg with less feathering.
+The most important things to consider involve monitoring all the things that feathers hide: tendons and ligaments, lower leg skin, and the coronary band.
+Clipping is optional; some horses may benefit from a tidy lower leg with less feathering.

 - When there is a lot of feathering on your horse’s legs, it’s more challenging to do a daily leg inspection.
 Heat and swelling from a tendon injury can be hidden, and you might not see new wind puffs.

 - You may also face a bit of a challenge delivering ice therapy to your horse’s legs, in which case I suggest wetting the leg and feathers to help the cold goodness reach its target.

 - The hair around the pasterns and fetlocks is also an excellent way for scratches to remain partially hidden.
 The extra feather hair can retain moisture on the skin, making skin issues more likely.
 It’s also harder to apply medications through all of that hair.